sachintha-lk/cc-project/README.md

     ```npm
     npm run build
     ```
+3. Create the .env file by copying .env.example

-3. Create a database and configure the .env file.
+5. Create a database and configure the .env file.
     For this either use a Sqlite database or a MySQL database.
     Follow instructions in configuring the env file: https://laravel.com/docs/10.x/database
-4. Run the migrations.
+6. Run the migrations.
     ```bash
     php artisan migrate
     ```
-5. Run the seeder.
+7. Run the seeder.

     ```bash
     php artisan db:seed
     ```

-6. Run the dev server.
+8. Run the dev server.

     ```bash
     npm run dev